Sir Keir Starmer has been elected as the Labour Party's new leader.

 Some believe he was the driving force behind Labour's change in position ahead of the 2019 election, promising a second vote.

-After the party suffered its worst election defeat since the 1930s, Sir Keir said he had accepted the UK would leave on 31 January.
+After the party suffered its worst election defeat since the 1930s, Sir Keir said he had accepted the UK would leave the EU.

 Now, he says he will campaign for a close trade deal with the EU, with protections for workers' rights, the environment, consumer standards and jobs.